awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateThesaurus.md

 Creates a thesaurus for an index\.
 The thesaurus contains a list of synonyms in Solr format\.

+For an example of adding a thesaurus file to an index, see [Adding custom synonyms to an index](https://docs.aws.amazon.com/kendra/latest/dg/index-synonyms-adding-thesaurus-file.html)\.

 ## Request Syntax<a name="API_CreateThesaurus_RequestSyntax"></a>

 ```